ietf-teep/architecture/draft-ietf-teep-architecture.md

 An Untrusted Application may perform verification of the TA by verifying the signature of the TA.
 An application can do additional trust checks on the certificate returned for this TA.
-It might trust the TAM, or require additional SP signer trust chaining.
+It might trust the TAM, or require additional TA developer signer trust chaining.

-## One TA Multiple SP Case
+## One TA Multiple TA Developers Case

-A TA for multiple SPs must have a different identifier per SP.
+A TA for multiple TA developers must have a different identifier per TA developer.
 They should appear as different TAs when they are installed in the same device.